 AI Wearable Device, 2023

-Project Ring began as an exploration into wearable, multimodal, and always-available AI interactions.
+This project began as an exploration into wearable, multimodal, and effortless human-AI interactions.
 Somewhat unintentionally, it evolved into a project on high-bandwidth human-machine collaboration.
 Ultimately, 100% of the code for this project was written by GPT-4.

 This system consisted of 3 components:

-A ring with a camera & joystick, connected to a Raspberry Pi Zero.
-The ring allows the user to take photos & trigger voice commands using low-friction button inputs
+A wearable with a camera & joystick, connected to a Raspberry Pi Zero

 Early on, I decided to try having GPT-4 write all of the code for this project.
 This included ~750 lines across a Raspberry Pi Python script, cloud application, HTML webpage, and Android app.
-After having completed this project, I can now say that it is possible, but not easy, to create software prototypes entirely using GPT-4.
+After having completed this project, I can say that it’s possible, but not easy, to create software prototypes entirely using GPT-4.
 The main skills required were:

 Knowing how to decompose the software architecture into small changes that could be completed by GPT-4,